Ever wonder if it’s possible to get a great job without investing time and money on a four-year degree? The answer is yes.

 There are jobs in the technology field that you can get started in with a two-year degree or with minimal formal training or certification preparation.

 Computer programmers write code and create software programs that tell computers to accomplish certain tasks like retrieve data.
-They also rewrite, debug, maintain and test these programs.
-Some employers will hire experienced people with an associate’s degree or certificate, but having a four-year degree is preferable, according to the Bureau of Labor Statistics.
+They also rewrite, debug, maintain, and test these programs.
+Some employers will hire experienced people with an associate’s degree or certificate, but having 4 year degrees is preferable, according to the Bureau of Labor Statistics.

 The median pay in 2015 for a computer programmer was $79,530.